ondrek/bebusy/readme.md

-# BeBusy
+# BeBusy.js

 <br/><br/>

-## Fakes productivity of developer by consoling random messages into the terminal
+## The plugin that fakes productivity of developer by printing random messages into your Terminal, so you look very busy

 <br/><br/>